pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 ]

 == Why Rust?
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     People are tired of hearing rust is better due to memory safety, while yes, that's good, it's not the only reason rust is good.
 For me, rust was better for the reasons on right.
-]
+  ].trim(),
+)
 #columns(2)[
   === Tired
   - Memory safety without garbage collection